wp-plugins/delete-me/readme.txt

 = What does the Shortcode display when the user is not logged in or their role is not allowed to delete themselves? =

-a) Nothing when using the self-closing Shortcode tag ( i.e. `[plugin_delete_me /]` ).
-b) However, when using the opening and closing Shortcode tags ( i.e. `[plugin_delete_me]` Content `[/plugin_delete_me]` ) the content inside the tags will appear instead of the delete link.
+Nothing when using the self-closing Shortcode tag (i.e. `[plugin_delete_me /]`).
+However, when the opening and closing Shortcode tags are used (i.e. `[plugin_delete_me]`Content`[/plugin_delete_me]`) the content inside the tags will appear instead of the delete link.

 = Where is a user sent after deleting themselves? =

-The `Settings -> Delete Me` subpanel lets you enter any URL you'd like to redirect deleted users to, set to home page by default.
+The `Settings -> Delete Me` subpanel lets you enter any URL you'd like to redirect deleted users to, set to homepage by default.

-= Is there any confirmation prompt before the user deletes themselves? =
+= Is there a confirmation before the user deletes themselves? =

-Yes, users are prompted to confirm by Javascript dialog ( OK | Cancel ).
+Yes, users must confirm by Javascript dialog box [OK] or [Cancel].

 = May I be notified of users who delete themselves and what was deleted? =

 Yes.
 The `Settings -> Delete Me` subpanel has a setting called "E-mail Notification", just check the box and save changes.

-= Is there a way to customize the Javascript dialog warning? =

-No. However, when the setting "Delete Comments" is checked the warning will change to mention comments will also be lost.

 == Screenshots ==